-In the spirit of ideas worth spreading, TED has created a program called TEDx.
-TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
-Our event is called TEDxSMU, where x = independently organized TED event.
-At our TEDxSMU event, TEDTalks video and live speakers will combine to spark deep discussion and connection in a small group.
-The TED Conference provides general guidance for the TEDx program, but individual TEDx events, including ours, are self-organized.
-Find out more HERE
+In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
+At a TEDx event, TED Talks video and live speakers combine to spark deep discussion and connection.
+These local, self-organized events are branded TEDx, where x = independently organized TED event.
+The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
+(Subject to certain rules and regulations.)
+Find out more HERE.

 Bringing together ideas and interesting people from around the world and around the corner.
 TEDxSMU and TEDxKids@SMU are single-day conferences in Dallas, TX.
 In it’ seventh year, 2015 events will take place at Dallas City Performance Hall in Downtown Dallas Arts District.

 TEDxSMU is an all- day event for preregistered participants, and the program ranges from personal discussions of physical and mental journeys to demonstrations of high-tech gadgetry.
 More than 550 attendees gather in the largest urban arts district to hear these TEDx Talks.